MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/consume-retail-server-api.md

     + Microsoft.IdentityModel.Clients.ActiveDirectory
     + Microsoft.Dynamics.Commerce.Proxy.ScaleUnit

-**Microsoft.Dynamics.Commerce.Proxy.ScaleUnit** will work only in online mode, connected to Headless Commerce, for POS offline use the Headless commerce APIs library directly.
+**Microsoft.Dynamics.Commerce.Proxy.ScaleUnit** will work only in online mode, connected to headless Commerce, for POS offline use the headless Commerce APIs library directly.

 If you are using the Retail SDK version 10.0.21 or lower use the **Microsoft.Dynamics.Commerce.RetailProxy** NuGet package from the **RetailSDK\\pkgs** folder to consume the co troller classes, in the NuGet manager, add a local repository for the **RetailSDK\\pkgs** folder.